huggingface/blog/leaderboard-cot.md

 This allows us to truly inspect the impact that chain-of-thought has on model accuracy.

+Note: without CoT prompting, we use the loglikelihood accuracy to score the model on multiple choice evaluation.

 <script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/4.4.0/gradio.js"> </script>
 <gradio-app theme_mode="light" space="logikon/open_cot_leaderboard"></gradio-app>